rajbooth/Hash-Stats/docs/run_form.md

 The scripts used on this form can be found on [GitHub](https://raw.githubusercontent.com/rajbooth/Hash-Stats/master/code/run_form_scripts.gs), in addition to being included in the code behind the Google Sheet referenced above.

 #### Sheet population
-The back-end  **Hashers** sheet is populated by executing the *getHashers* function, which performs a GET call on the REST API endpoint:  [https://westlondonhash.com/wp-json/wlh/v1/hashers](https://westlondonhash.com/wp-json/wlh/v1/hashers) to download a list of all hashers and their associated membership renewal dates from the **wlh_hasher** table on the WP database.
+The back-end  **Hashers** sheet is populated by executing the *getHashers* function, which performs a GET call to the REST API endpoint:  [https://westlondonhash.com/wp-json/wlh/v1/hashers](https://westlondonhash.com/wp-json/wlh/v1/hashers) to download a list of all hashers and their associated membership renewal dates from the **wlh_hasher** table on the WP database.

 The header in the  main **Run Form** sheet is populated by executing the *getNextRun* function, which performs a GET call on the REST API endpoint:  [https://westlondonhash.com/wp-json/wlh/v1/next_run](https://westlondonhash.com/wp-json/wlh/v1/next_run), and downloads the run number, date, location and harfe for the next run from the **wlh_runs** table.

-The main content for the **Run Form** sheet is populated by executing the *getRunners* function, which performs a GET call on the REST API endpoint:  [https://westlondonhash.com/wp-json/wlh/v1/run_form](https://westlondonhash.com/wp-json/wlh/v1/run_form), and downloads the list of hashers who have pre-registered for the next run from the **run_form** view in the WP database.
+The main content for the **Run Form** sheet is populated by executing the *getRunners* function, which performs a GET call to the REST API endpoint:  [https://westlondonhash.com/wp-json/wlh/v1/run_form](https://westlondonhash.com/wp-json/wlh/v1/run_form), and downloads the list of hashers who have pre-registered for the next run from the **run_form** view in the WP database.
 The *hasher_ID* and *membership expiry date* columns are populated by performing a VLOOKUP of the hasher name in the **Hashers** sheet.

 #### Data entry
 Clicking in the ***Attended*** or ***Paid*** check-boxes on the ***Run Form*** sheet will cause the (normally hidden) value column to be updated as follows: